 As an illustration of these formulas, suppose $m=3$.
 The formulas evaluate to

 To check that this is correct, note that $f_0(\C(n,3))$ should be $n$ by definition.
-Meanwhile, we remark that the cyclic polytope is a \textit{simplicial} polytope, i.e.\ all of its $(m-1)$-dimensional faces are the convex hull of exactly $m$ points.
+Meanwhile, we remark that the cyclic polytope is a \textit{simplicial} polytope, i.e.\ all of its $(m-1)$-dimensional faces are convex hull of exactly $m$ points.
 When $m=3$, this translates to all of its facets being triangles.
 Therefore, $2f_2(\C(n,3))=3f_1(\C(n,3))$, since every edge is contained in exactly 2 triangles and every triangle contains exactly 3 edges.
 In conjunction with Euler's immortal formula $ f_2(\C(n,3)) + f_0 (\C(n,3)) = f_1(\C(n,3)) + 2, $ one can \textit{uniquely} express $f_2(\C(n,3)),f_1(\C(n,3))$ as a function of $n$ for simplicial polytopes in 3 dimensions, which indeed can be checked to equal respective expressions~\cref{eqn:f2,eqn:f1} above.
-In higher dimensions, simplicial polytopes can have different numbers of faces for each dimension, but they can never surpass the number on the cyclic polytope for that dimension.
+In higher dimensions, simplicial polytopes can have different numbers of faces for each dimension, but they can never surpass the corresponding numbers for the cyclic polytope.